Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Index theory

+We expect that the interval on which $\hU_\ep$ acts nontrivially includes (or is very close) to the boundary site $j=0$, but there cannot be a generally valid estimate.
+In any case, the support of a local operator on the half-infinite chain is always near the edge (compared with the whole chain).
+Therefore the existence of a local unitary operator $\hU_\ep$ with the above property shows that $\omega_+$ is accompanied by a particle-number-conserving gapless excitation near the edge.

-The above assumption \rlb{AA} about $\omega_+$ is plausible, but we do not know of a general proof.
-Theorem~\ref{t:edge1} nevertheless establishes rigorously that one can avoid gapless edge excitations only in a pathological case where \rlb{AA} is invalid.
+The above assumption \rlb{AA} about $\omega_+$ is plausible, but we do not know of a general proof of the existence of such a ground state.
+Theorem~\ref{t:edge1} nevertheless establishes rigorously that one can avoid gapless edge excitations only in a pathological case where \rlb{AA} is not satisfied.